Shark Week For Kids

 The Atlantic White Shark Conservancy's Youth Summer Program

 People around the world have a love for shark week.
-A whole week dedicated to learning about and watching sharks in their natural environment, what's not to love?
-We wanted to offer a more hands on version of shark week for youth on Cape Cod, and provide youth with an opportunity to really experience shark week.
-From engineering labs where they learn how to build and apply shark tags, to a dissection of locally caught dogfish, youth learn by getting messy and having fun!
+A whole week dedicated to learning about and watching sharks in their natural environments, what's not to love?
+At AWSC, we wanted to offer a more hands on experience of shark week for the youth on Cape Cod while providing an opportunity for kids to experience shark week up-close and personal.
+From engineering labs where participants are taught how to build and apply shark tags, to science labs, where they learn how to dissect of locally caught dogfish, our kids learn by getting messy and having fun!